 2. Only courses that will transfer into your degree program will be approved.
 FIT

 4. Credits earned through cross-registration are recorded on the FIT transcript as a transfer course.
-Only courses with grades or C or better will transfer to FIT.

 5. Cross-registered courses do not count towards residency course requirements for graduation.